imixs/imixs-workflow/src/site/markdown/engine/plugins/splitandjoinplugin.md

 		<items>namTeam</items>
 	</item>

-In this example a new subprocess with the model version '1.0.0' and the intial processID 100 will be processed by the activityID 10.
-The tag 'items' defines a list of attributes to be added from the origin process into the new subprocess.
+This example will create a new subprocess instance with the model version '1.0.0' and the intial processID 100, which will be processed by the activityID 10.
+The tag 'items' defines a list of attributes to be copied from the origin process into the new subprocess.

- It is possible to define multiple subprocess definitions.
-For each definition a new subprocess will be created.
-Both workitems are connected to each other.
+Both workitems will be connected to each other.
 The subprocess will contain the $UniqueID of the origin process stored in the property $uniqueidRef.
 The origin process will contain a link to the subprocess stored in the property txtworkitemRef.
+So it is possible to navigate between the process instances.

+It is also possible to define multiple subprocess definitions in one workflow result.
+For each separate definition a new subprocess will be created.

+### Copy Attributes

+The tag 'items' specifies a list of items to be copied from the origin workitem into the subprocess workitem.
+The tag may contain a list of items separated by comma.

+    <items>namTeam,txtName,_orderNumber</items>

+To avoid item name conflicts the item name in the target workitem can be changed by separating the new item name by a '|' char.

+    <items>namTeam,txtName,_orderNumber|_origin_orderNumber</items>

+In this example the item '_ordernumber' will be copied into the target workitem with the new item name '_origin_ordernumber'.

-## Update a Subprocess
+## Updating a Subprocess

-To update an existing subprocess during the processing life cycle a item named 'subprocess_update' need to be defined in the activity result.
+To update an existing subprocess instance during the processing life cycle of the origin process, a item named 'subprocess_update' can be defined in the corresponding activity result.
 See the following example:

 	<item name="subprocess_update">
 		<modelversion>1.0.0</modelversion>